adammaj1/periodic-points-of-complex-quadratic-polynomial-using-newton-method/src/INTRO.md

 ```

 where:
-* m is a multiplier of multiple root
+* m is a multiplicity of the root ( positive integer  )

 # Number of periodic points and cycles